 As fate has it, he was the next victim of a similar fatal disease.
 It was now his turn to seek for someone who could look after his girlfriend, Xiao Yan.
 It was now his turn to pass on the same message that a dying man once passed to him.
 “Give her a call every year and give her a message”–as he instructed through his recording.
 Not only did he have to pass on his own story, but also the man who’d once entrusted that mission onto him to call the mother.

 The phrase “The fact that our voices sound the same is definitely not a coincidence” was like the hallmark of this story.
 It brought upon a very mystical feeling, making you wonder what was out there.

-I really like the directing and storyline in here because it did not give much details or explain why.
+I really like the directing and storyline in here because it did not give many details or explain why.
 But sometimes things just happened.
 There was no why.
 It was sudden and tragic but there was also hope.
 Not too much at all.

-I’m not going into acting much since it was such a short story to begin with.
+I’m not going into acting much since it was such a short story, to begin with.
 However, I must admit the story was very moving.
 If it was really Van Fan’s voice, he really gave it his all with the emotions.
 I was not even planning on crying until he was narrating to that ‘someone’ with all the instructions.

 Part of the touching message:

 Thank you, dear strange.
 If I do not wake up, please tell Xiao Yan: